judithmarg/Clone_Jira/README.md

 ## POINTS TO IMPROVE

+- Alert to avoid bad movements, more description.

+- QA users also can update a task to in-progress from QA.

-- Modal yo update description, assignee, etc. It needs an modal weight using jiraSlice.
+- Modal to update description, assignee, etc. It needs an modal using jiraSlice.
+(The difference between move with drag and drop and click to open the modal is crucial).

 - Add color coding tasks by assigned user or priority.